jroblak/jroblak.github.com/_posts/2018-12-02-Smashing-AFL.md

 ➜  mkdir findings
 {% endhighlight %}

-And with that, we're readying.
+And with that, we're ready!
 Simply launch AFL, use `LD_PRELOAD` to overwrite the networking calls, and specify the appropriate directories:
 {% highlight shell %}
 ➜  LD_PRELOAD=preeny/x86_64-pc-linux-gnu/desock.so afl-fuzz -i testcases -o findings ./tiny-fuzzy